-Learning Experience: Through practical sessions, students will gain hands-on experience in collecting, preserving, and analyzing biological and ballistic evidence.
-They will learn to identify different bloodstain patterns, firearms, perform preliminary and confirmatory tests for blood GSR, and analyze morphological characteristics of evidence.
-Additionally, students will explore the techniques used to identify various evidence found at scene of crime.
+Learning Experience: Through practical sessions, students will gain hands-on experience in collecting, preserving, and analyzing biological evidence.
+They will learn to identify different bloodstain patterns, perform preliminary and confirmatory tests for blood, and analyze hair samples for morphological characteristics.
+Additionally, students will explore the techniques used to identify semen and prepare slides of scale patterns.